CartoDB/documentation/app/content/spatial-extension-bq/guides/routing.md

 <img src="/img/bq-spatial-extension/routing/distance_map.png" alt="Distance map visualization." style="width:70%">
 </div>

 In this GIF we can see all the destination points of the network that are reachable from the origin point, starting with the closest.
-The compacted network is depicted in grey.
+The compacted network is depicted in gray.

 <div style="text-align:center" >
 <img src="/img/bq-spatial-extension/routing/distance_map_gif.gif" alt="Distance map visualization gif." style="width:70%">